Where Are You Really on the Growth Curve?

 The Chasm

 Between the two markets is a ‘chasm’ which businesses have to cross.
-Before crossing you need a ’whole product’ solution, including clear value, customer support, documentation, case studies etc. Moore argues that many businesses try and reach the mainstream before they are ready and therefore flounder in the chasm.
+Before crossing you need a ’whole product’ solution, including clear value, customer support, documentation, case studies etc..
+Moore argues that many businesses try and reach the mainstream before they are ready and therefore founder in the chasm.

 I think the key takeaway for businesses is this: each stage requires a very different sales and marketing approach.

 What works brilliantly with early adopters often fails completely with more pragmatic buyers.
-And trying to scale before you’ve crossed the chasm is a fast way to burn cash, exhaust your team, develop an offering that buyers won’t pay for and lose market confidence.
+And trying to scale before you’ve crossed the chasm is one of the fastest ways to:

 It Fits Most B2B Businesses

-Although the model came from tech, I’ve found it just as useful when working with B2B services firms, engineering-led businesses, and organisations with complex, high-value offerings and relationship-led sales.
+Although the model came from tech, it applies just as well with B2B services firms, engineering-led businesses, and complex, relationship-driven businesses.

 I have also found it useful where you have an existing and established ‘mainstream’ business develop a new offering.
 The two products/services will need two very different approaches, as one may be right back at the start of the curve and need a different approach to its older sibling.